Code-Institute-Submissions/HLuke93-ms2/README.md

 ## Future Features

 <br>
-In the future, i would like to add more detailed graphics to the game. <br>
+In the future, I would like to add more detailed graphics to the game. <br>
 I would also like add the Lizard and Spock options to the game.
 <br>